tungdop2/Cat-decoration/README.md

 # Real-time cat decoration
 This model is based on landmark detection with ResNet18 backbone.
+Currently just work for 1 cat per image, and still wear glasses, because model just return position, and no confidence.
 # Run
 1. Install the required packages
    ```